-(1) The United States department of health and human services (HHS) office of child support enforcement (OCSE) offers two types of discretionary project opportunities: Section 1115 of the Social Security Act, 42 U.S.C.
+(1) The HHS OCSE offers two types of discretionary project opportunities: Section 1115 of the Social Security Act, 42 U.S.C.
 1315 (9/2014) demonstration grants and special improvement project (SIP) grants.

 (2) Upon HHS approval, ODJFS will allocate project funding to a participating CSEA.
 Each CSEA with an approved project shall utilize the funding in accordance with the grant award letter received from HHS.
-The catalog of federal domestic assistance (CFDA) number for this funding will be included in the federal grant award letter.
+The assistance listing number (ALN) for this funding will be included in the federal grant award letter.

 (D) Statewide initiatives.